DualBrain/gotBASIC/other.md

 - [How to Build an 8-bit Computer](https://www.instructables.com/id/How-to-Build-an-8-Bit-Computer/)
 - [GB Studio](https://www.gbstudio.dev/): A free and easy to use retro adventure game creator for your favorite handheld video game system.
 - [AVR-BASIC Computer (GitHub))](https://github.com/fuzzymannerz/AVR-BASIC-Computer): An updated version of [AVR-BASIC Computer v1](https://hackaday.io/project/3537-avr-basic-computer-v01) to work with Arduino IDE >=1.8.

+# Wow!

+- [BBC Micro Bot](https://www.8bitkick.cc/bbc-micro-bot.html): Welcome to 8-bit cloud.
+Send a tweet to @bbcmicrobot and it will run it on a 1980s 8-bit computer emulation!

 # Shouldn't these projects be in BASIC? ;-)